getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-macos.md

 2. When macOS cannot locate the dynamic library:

    This might happen due to cargo-xcode version v1.5.0.
-To prevent this, execute the third step above: it enables an macOS executable to properly locate dynamic `*.dylib` library files in the package.
+To prevent this, execute the third step above.
+Make sure that you have selected the Target for the dynamic library, called _rust-cdylib_.
+It enables an macOS executable to properly locate dynamic `*.dylib` library files in the package.
+Do NOT select _rust-staticlib_ !

    FYI, there is an alternative solution described in the tutorial section [macOS Instructions](../building-without-iota/flutter-and-rust/frb-example-app/macos-instructions.md) at the bottom.